Stephen-Kimoi/icp-evm-rust-bridge/README.md

 7. Integration with popular Ethereum development tools like Hardhat and Truffle.

 Stay tuned for these exciting updates that will make your ICP-EVM integration even more powerful and flexible!

----

-This updated documentation provides a clearer understanding of the functionalities within the `eth_call.rs` file and how they integrate with the rest of the project.